-Slightly further out of town, but an absolute must for anyone visiting Kaunas, is the Ninth Fort Genocide Museum that pays homage to the thousands of Jews that were massacred at this site and in the nearby forests during World War Two.
+Slightly further out of town, but an absolute must for anyone visiting Kaunas is the Ninth Fort Genocide Museum that pays homage to the thousands of Jews that were massacred at this site and in the nearby forests during World War Two.

 The museum leads you through a highly visual and emotionally-charged tour of the so-called Ninth Fort.
-Over the years, the impenetrable fortress that was built in Kaunas in the late 19th Century, was used by the Lithuanian government as the city prison.
-Then during WW2 it became a large death camp under Nazi occupation, in which thousands of Jews and captured Soviet soldiers from across Europe were brought to be imprisoned and executed.
-Then it was used by Soviet forces for interrogation and torture of political prisoners, before it finally closed down and re-opened as a museum.
+Over the years, the impenetrable fortress that was built in Kaunas in the late 19th Century was used by the Lithuanian government as the city prison.
+Then during WW2, it became a large death camp under Nazi occupation, in which thousands of Jews and captured Soviet soldiers from across Europe were brought to be imprisoned and executed.
+Then it was used by Soviet forces for interrogation and torture of political prisoners before it finally closed down and re-opened as a museum.

 There’s an enormous memorial on the hills at the back of the fort, built in 1984, to commemorate the victims of the Kaunas massacre that occurred on the grass field beside it.

 The museum preserved many of the prison cells which used to hold up to 200 inmates per cell in cramped and freezing conditions.
-Walking through the museum and fort, there’s lots of visual elements – imagery, texts, art installations and photos of victims, all documenting the events and experiences of the victims, many of whom have never be identified.
+Walking through the museum and fort, there are lots of visual elements – imagery, texts, art installations and photos of victims, all documenting the events and experiences of the victims, many of whom have never be identified.
 It was a very harrowing and emotional experience.

 How to get there: From Vilinaus gatve: 12 minutes by Bolt.
 Alternatively, bus numbers 21, 23, 39 and 40 take you to the museum in 45 minutes.